3 Mustard Uses Every Home Cook Should Know

 Conclusion

-Musturd is more than just a condiment—it's a powerful spice with a long history and a wide range of uses.
+Mustard is more than just a condiment—it's a powerful spice with a long history and a wide range of uses.
 Whether you're cooking up a spicy curry or trying your hand at homemade mustard, this versatile ingredient can elevate your dishes in unexpected ways.
-By understanding its flavor profile, learning how to use it effectively, and choosing the right type for your recipe, you'll unlock the full potential of musturd in your kitchen.
+By understanding its flavor profile, learning how to use it effectively, and choosing the right type for your recipe, you'll unlock the full potential of mustard in your kitchen.

 Lisa Chang